-Indian dams have failed to ensure long-term food security and have even increased instances of human displacement in the country, a United Nations report on the global water crisis argues.
+Indian dams have failed to ensure long-term food security and have even increased instances of human displacement in the country, according to a United Nations report on the global water crisis.